GPS Testing for Receivers & Equipment

-GPS receiver and equipment testing for accuracy, range and sensitivity to TIA-916 specifications.
+GPS Testing for receiver and equipment for accuracy, range and sensitivity to TIA-916 specifications.

 Intertek has the experienced staff and facilities—including a Spirent C2K rack with GPS testing capabilities and a fully anechoic chamber to support testing equipment for accurate results.
 Our quality testing and quick turnaround helps you meet product cycle deadlines and ensure conformity to standards such as Assisted GPS (A-GPS) and other positioning protocols.